Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/text-box.md

 ## Creating a Text Box as a First Visualization in a Dashboard

-Sometimes you may want to start your dashboard by creating a Text Box visualization showing a summary or brief introduction.
+Sometimes you may want to start your dashboard by creating a Text Box visualization, showing a summary or brief introduction.
 To access the Text Box creation menu, follow the steps below:

 1. Click/Tap the **+ Dashboard** button in the top right corner of the initial screen.